6 simple life hacks to keep you at you healthy while travelling

-It's tough to stick to a healthy schedule, especially when you're stuck on an airplane for hours at a time because you need to travel for business.
-Fortunately, your healthy lifestyle doesn't need to hit a speed bump every time you step into the airport.
-Here we have six simple life hacks to keep you at your best even on the road:
+It’s tough to stick to a healthy schedule, especially when you’re stuck on an airplane for hours at a time because you need to travel for business.
+Travel health is now a fundamental part of ensuring you not only feel good while travelling but also feel great on your return.

 1. Stay Hydrated